Beatriz Haddad Maia vs. Leylah Annie Fernandez: Prediction and Match Betting Odds | San Diego Open

 Beatriz Haddad Maia vs. Leylah Annie Fernandez Trends and Insights

-- In her most recent match in the Round of 128 of the US Open, Fernandez went down 6-7, 7-5, 4-6 versus Ekaterina Alexandrova.
+- In her most recent match in the Round of 128 of the US Open, Fernandez lost 6-7, 7-5, 4-6 against Ekaterina Alexandrova.

-- Haddad Maia has played 50 matches over the past 12 months (across all court surfaces), and 22.9 games per match.
+- Haddad Maia has played 22.9 games per match in her 50 matches over the past year (across all court types).

+- Fernandez is averaging 20.1 games per match and 9.3 games per set through 31 matches on hard courts in the past year.

-- When squaring off against Haddad Maia, Fernandez has posted a 2-1 record.
+- When competing against Haddad Maia, Fernandez has put up a 2-1 record.
 They last met in the Round of 32 of the National Bank Open, on August 9, 2023, which was a 7-5, 5-7, 6-3 victory for Fernandez.

-- Fernandez and Haddad Maia have squared off in seven sets against each other, with Fernandez capturing four of them.
+- Fernandez has won four sets against Haddad Maia (good for a 57.1% win percentage), compared to Haddad Maia's three.

-- Fernandez and Haddad Maia have competed in 70 total games, and Fernandez has won more often, securing 37 of them.
+- Fernandez has the advantage in 70 total games against Haddad Maia, claiming 37 of them.

-- In their three matches against each other, Haddad Maia and Fernandez are averaging 23.3 games and 2.3 sets.
+- In three head-to-head matches, Haddad Maia and Fernandez are averaging 23.3 games and 2.3 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.